ry-gr/Coilgun-Adding-Machine/README.md

 ## FAQ
 How does the machine store value?
 When the gate is tilted to the left, it has no value.
+This is the position that all of the gates of the machine start in.

 ![noVal](images/IMG_9267.jpg)

 When the gate is tilted to the right, it is storing a Yes.
+To determine the value in base 10, you must count how far you are from the far right.
+The count starts at 0.
+If this gate was the one furthest to the right, it would be gate 0.
+2^0 is 1, so when the gate is tilted to the right, its value is 1.

 ![holdingVal](images/IMG_9268.jpg)